bucsspring2024/final-project-nrm/README.md

 ## Project Description

-<< We will simulate an average highschool day, with the player aswering questions or tasks in some  periods >>
+<< We will simulate a day of school that starts with an alarm, proceeds to go through trivia in history and math classes, enters a foodfight during lunch, and leaves on the school bus >>

 ***

 ## GUI

 ### Initial Design